RP

 French CuisineMain CourseGluten-FreeLow-CarbKeto

-Sarah Chen
+Recipe by Sarah Chen

-Lobster tails are the ultimate splurge, and when you cook them at home, you get restaurant-quality results for a fraction of the price.
+Lobster tails are the ultimate splurge, and when you cook them at home, you get dependable results for a fraction of the price.
 Broiling is the fastest, most foolproof method — the intense overhead heat cooks the lobster quickly while the garlic butter bastes the meat, keeping it impossibly tender and adding a golden, aromatic finish.

 The key technique here is butterflying — splitting the top shell and lifting the meat on top of it.
 This dramatic presentation fans the lobster meat out beautifully and exposes it to the direct heat of the broiler for even cooking.
 With a generous basting of garlic herb butter and just 8-10 minutes under the broiler, you have a showstopping main course that rivals any high-end steakhouse.